mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 ## 5 Key Selection When Exposing Entities as OData Resources {#select-key}

 {{% alert color="info" %}}
-This feature is available for published OData services that use OData v3 and v4.
+Selecting a different key is only available for published OData services that use OData v3 and v4.
 {{% /alert %}}

 Every entity in Mendix has an [ID](/refguide/odata-representation/#id-representation) that is used internally to store the object in the database.
 However, this ID is not stable over time, since it can change in certain scenarios (such as data migration).